stephanieesamperio/Project3/README.md

 ⦿ Project Overview

    In this project, we built an ETL pipeline using Python, Pandas and Python dictionary methods to extract and transform data.
-We created 3 seperate CSV files and use the CSV file data to create and ERD.
+We created 3 seperate CSV files and use the CSV file data to create an ERD.
 We also uploaded our CSV file daa into a Postgres database.

 ⦿ Research Questions